• New

 The Redcurrant Junifer is an early and productive variety, producing long clusters of bright red berries from late June.
 Tangy and vitamin-rich, it is hardy, self-fertile, and easy to grow.

-No delivery for this item.
-Only available for collection from the nursery after ordering.
+No delivery available for this item.
+Only available for collection at the nursery after ordering.

 Description